fi-uba-t3/kero/docs/architecture.md

 ## Desktops
 To emulate a desktop computer, we make use of the Virtual Network Computing ????

+Users can use their home directory or access files on the sharedfs as long as they have permissions that allow them to.

 ## Storage
+Machines hard disks are partitioned in two.
+The first, and smaller partition, is reserved for the underlying OS and data needed to run node components.
+The bigger partition or brick is dedicated to save files from the users homes and shared filesystem service.

+### Shared file system
+To implement our shared file system, we use GlusterFS.
+[Gluster](https://www.gluster.org/) is a scalable, distributed file system that aggregates disk storage resources from multiple servers into a single global namespace.

+A Gluster replicated volume is used to persist homes and sharedfs.
+Exact copies of the data are maintained on the bricks.
+The number of replicas can be decided by the client (Default is 5).
+So we need to have at least two bricks to create a volume with 2 replicas or a minimum of three bricks to create a volume of 3 replicas.
+One major advantage of such volume type is that even if one brick fails the data can still be accessed from its replicated bricks.
+Such a volume is used for better reliability and data redundancy.

 ## Users